Stage 3

 Once you have worked out what sort of company you have and what sort of company you want it to be, the final and most critical task is to transform the character of your company.

-People don’t just pay attention to what you say – they also watch what you do very closely.
+People don’t just pay attention to what you say – they also watch what you do very closely, and they imitate you.
+If your words and your actions are inconsistent, they will pay attention to what you actually do.
 As the old saying goes “actions speak louder than words”.

-It is part of the character of any organisation to pay a great deal of attention to certain elements of its business, and to ignore others.
-If you change the focus, you change what people pay attention to, you change how they behave and you change the results the company gets.
+It is part of the culture of any organisation to pay a great deal of attention to certain elements of its business, and to ignore others.
+You can’t focus on everything.
+If you change the focus, this in turn changes what people pay attention to and prioritise, which in turn changes how they do their jobs, which in turn changes the results the company gets.

 This is not about inspiring Churchillian speeches but rather about the minutiae of day-to-day communications.